Contrastive Perplexity for Controlled Generation: An Application in Detoxifying Large Language Models: Introduction

-\textbf{Contributions:} The contributions of the proposed work are threefold: \textbf{First,} contrastive perplexity, a holistic approach for knowledge editing \textbf{Second,} a simple strategy for utilizing LLM for automatic generation of contrastive pairs \textbf{Third,} showcasing the applicability of our framework for toxicity removal while maintaining the general utility of LLMs.
+\textbf{Contributions:} \textbf{(1)} We introduce \emph{contrastive perplexity}, a holistic and prototype-based approach for knowledge editing, leveraging explicit sets of positive and negative samples and a smooth, interpretable objective. \textbf{(2)} We present a simple and effective strategy for automatically generating contrastive pairs using LLMs, supporting both instruction-tuned and non-instruction-tuned data. \textbf{(3)} Our framework is applicable in both white-box and black-box detoxification scenarios, enabling robust and implicit control of model behavior without explicit attribute models or masking. \textbf{(4)} We demonstrate the practical applicability of our framework for toxicity mitigation, achieving attribute control while maintaining the general utility and expressiveness of LLMs.